9 Ways to Improve Your Financial Life

 1. Reviewing Monthly Expenses

-One of the simplest ways to improve your financial health is to take a closer look at exactly where your money is going each month.
+One of the simplest ways to improve your financial health is to take a closer look at how much is going in and coming out of your bank accounts each month and to then drill down into exactly where your money is going.

-You may want to list them in order of priority, and then look for places where you could potentially pair back, or, in some cases, completely eliminate the expense.
+Make a list of how much you’re currently spending monthly on essential and nonessential items.
+You may want to list your nonessential expenses in order of priority, and then look for places where you could potentially pair back, or in some cases, completely eliminate the expense.

 2. Trying a 30-Day Spending Freeze

-One quick way to change your spending habits is to put yourself on a one-month spending freeze, during which you avoid buying anything that isn’t a must.
-You may identify some ways and reasons you are overspending and be able to scale back.
+One quick way to change your spending habits is to put yourself on a one-month spending freeze, during which you stop spending money on anything that isn’t a must.
+When the 30-day freeze is over, you may realize that you didn’t miss some of the things you usually spend money on and find it easy to pare back.

-If that seems too challenging, you might want to pick a single category (such as clothing or shoes) or a specific store to stay away from for 30 days.
+If a full spending freeze seems too challenging, you might pick a single category (such as clothing or shoes) or a specific store to stay away from for 30 days.

 3. Automating Every Bill

-Automating your finances not only makes your life easier, it can help boost your financial wellness.
+Automating your finances not only makes your life easier, it can also help boost your financial wellness.

 Setting up automatic withdrawals from your bank account to pay all of your bills helps ensure those bills get paid on time.
 And, when it comes to improving your financial life, paying bills on time can have a pretty significant impact.